ebrahimhossaincse/TestNG-Annotations-Tutorials-Java/README.md

 39. [Contact](#contact)

 ### Overview
-This repository serves as a comprehensive guide to working with Selenium WebDriver using Java.
-Whether you're a beginner looking to get started with Selenium for automated testing or an experienced developer seeking advanced browser handling techniques, this repository has something for everyone.
+Welcome to the TestNG Annotations Tutorials with Java repository!
+This repository serves as a comprehensive guide to working with TestNG annotations in Java.
+Whether you're new to TestNG or an experienced developer looking to enhance your testing skills, this repository covers various TestNG annotations and their usage in test automation.

 ### Getting Started
-Follow these steps to set up your development environment and start using Selenium with Java
+Follow these steps to set up your development environment and start using TestNG with Java.

 ### Prerequisites